starwarsfan/shadow-control/README.md

 * [Dawn handling dis-/enabled state](#dawn-control-enabled)

 The configured cover entity will only be updated if a value has changed since the last run of the integration, which prevents unnecessary movements.

+# Installation

+Install **Shadow Control** using HACS is recommended.
+To do so, add https://github.com/starwarsfan/shadow-control as custom repository to HACS.
+Search and download **Shadow Control** within HACS.
+After that, restart Home-Assistant and add the integration.

 # Configuration